 Coefficient of Utilization (CU) is a measure of how much light exiting the fixture will fall on a canopy area of a certain size; CU is an important factor to consider in designing an energy efficient Controlled Environment Agriculture (CEA) facility.
 CU is expressed as a ratio of the total light emitted by the fixture to the light that falls on an area of canopy of a defined size.
 It is important to note that the light that does not fall on the canopy directly under the fixture may either be wasted (to walls or floor), or may fall on canopy area adjacent to the fixture, depending on the design of the facility.

 Calculating CU from a simulation is simple; first calculate the entire light output of the fixture, then measure the output incident on various sized planes at different distances from the fixture.
 The ratio of these values is representative of the percentage of light that hits a plane of a certain size at a certain distance.
 As you will see, increasing the distance of the plane from the fixture results in a lower coefficient.
 Shown below are CU values for FluxScale 600TL on a 5x5 foot plane at three distances.
-Adding our RAY Reflector significantly increases the CU.
+Adding the reflector significantly increases the CU.

 It is important to understand that the light that does not fall on the canopy directly under the fixture is not always wasted.
 With efficient CEA facility design practices, this light can be reflected off highly reflective walls or will fall on canopy area adjacent to the fixture, depending on the design of the lighting array.

 |1ft distance||2ft distance||3ft distance|

 This table might be easier to understand visually: